LeMyst/WikibaseIntegrator/README.md

 ## Wikibase search entities ##

-The method `wbi_core.ItemEngine.get_search_results()` allows for string search in a Wikibase instance.
+The method `wbi_core.ItemEngine.search_entities()` allows for string search in a Wikibase instance.
 This means that labels, descriptions and aliases can be searched for a string of interest.
 The method takes five arguments: The actual search string (search_string), an optional server (mediawiki_api_url, in case the Wikibase instance used is not Wikidata), an optional user_agent, an optional max_results (default 500), an optional language (default 'en'), and an